Collier on Bankruptcy

 The most cited work in the field and the undisputed leading authority for in-depth, comprehensive analysis of U.S. copyright law.

 Weinstein's Federal Evidence, Second Edition

-Discounts may be available to LexisNexis customers that subscribe to both online research and print products.
-If you are not currently an online research subscriber, call 1-800-833-9844 for details.
+For pricing and more information on this title, call us at 1-877-394-8826.
+Discounts may be available to customers that subscribe to both online research and print products.
 The Best Federal Evidence Research Tool Just Got Better